 - Pelvic organ prolapse

 - Painful intercourse

 - Pain within the pelvic and groin area

 So, what is happening?
 Are muscles too weak?
 Too tight?

 This is where pelvic floor physiotherapists at Vitality Physiotherapy come in.
-We are highly trained and experienced physiotherapists that specialize in treating pelvic health and pelvic floor dysfunction.
+We are highly trained and experienced physiotherapists that are specialized in treating pelvic health and pelvic floor dysfunction.
 Our practice includes both external and internal physiotherapy to identify if the muscles are too weak or too tight.
-Just an FYI Kegels are not always the answer.
+Just an FYI kegels are not always the answer.

 Why an internal exam?
 (The question always asked)

 The best method for a pelvic health physiotherapist to assess your pelvic floor is internally because it will help identify the strength, tone, endurance, and coordination of the pelvic floor muscles.
 An internal exam could also help with identifying the presence of a pelvic organ prolapse and tenderness on palpation.